benhoyt/benhoyt.github.com/writings/count-words.md

 To improve scanning, we'll essentially make a cut-down version of `bufio.Scanner` and `ScanWords` (and do an ACIII to-lower operation in place).
 To reduce the allocations, we'll use a `map[string]*int` instead of `map[string]int` so we only have to allocate once per unique word, instead of for every increment (Martin Möhrmann gave me this tip on the Gophers Slack #performance channel).

 Note that it took me a few iterations and profiling passes to get to this result.
 One in-between step was to still use `bufio.Scanner` but with a custom split function, `scanWordsASCII`.
 But it's a bit faster, and not much harder, to avoid `bufio.Scanner` altogether.
-Another thing I tried was a [custom hash table](https://github.com/benhoyt/counter), but I decided that was out of scope for this article, and it's not much faster than the `map[string]*int` in any case.
+Another thing I tried was a [custom hash table](https://github.com/benhoyt/counter), but I decided that was out of scope for the Go version, and it's not much faster than the `map[string]*int` in any case.

 Here is the optimized code: